oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/rings.md

 order).
 The other possible choices are `:deglex` and `:degrevlex`.
 Gröbner bases, however, can be computed with respect to any monomial ordering.
 See the section on Gröbner bases.

 !!! note
     Caching is used to ensure that a given ring constructed from given parameters is unique in the system.
-For example, there is only one ring of multivariate polynomials over  $\mathbb{Z}$ in the variables x, y, z with `ordering=:lex`.
+For example, there is only one ring of multivariate polynomials over  $\mathbb{Z}$ with variables printing as x, y, z, and  with `ordering=:lex`.

 ###### Examples